Smart-Surgery-Eason/Notes/draft/sprint-32-meeting-1.md

 ### ITRI: Dentist
 - Zenfeng:
 - Boan:
-- Manchi: They don't have IA but they can make the measurement.
+- Manchi: They don't have AI but they can make the measurement.
 We activate automation via API.
 They will automate the dental measurement.
 - Julie: They will provide a full mouth panel. **Find Old Manual Measurement Source Code**.
 ### UI/UX
 ### Certification